 We are in need of volunteers with pick-up trucks to help transport items to our partner organizations or discards to the county landfill.
 Please contact Kris McNally, Director of Volunteer Services, firstname.lastname@example.org or 410-349-5056 if you would like to be placed on our list of volunteers willing to make deliveries on an as needed basis.
 Please email your times and dates of availability.
 Clean driving record is required.

-We receive many in-kind donations from the community throughout the week.
-We are in need of persons to organize and sort the donations that come in and place them in appropriate storage.
-This includes identifying items which could be better utilized by another non-profit and make a call to assess their needs.
+We receive many in-kind donations from our generous supportive community.
+We are in need of volunteers to organize and sort the donations and place them in appropriate storage.
+This includes identifying items which could be better utilized by another non-profit and making a call to assess their needs.
 Must be able to lift 25 pounds.
 Contact Kris McNally, Director of Volunteer Services, email@example.com if you enjoy organizing!
 This is very flexible and on an as needed basis.

 Volunteers are needed to monitor the front desk, answer phones, greet residents and visitors and assist with other small administrative tasks.

 Work with residents, B.E.S.T. students, or alumni either one-on-one or in a group to help build reading skills, prepare for GED testing, or teach a workforce development skill (resume writing, interviewing, cover letters, conflict resolution, basic computer, etc.).

 We greatly appreciate all those who volunteer.
 We would not be able to provide these much needed services without our volunteers!